-How can big data fuel collaborations between pharma and academic institutions?
+How can big data fuel collaborations between industry and academic institutions?

-Managing pre-competitive collaboration in Life Sciences: Testimonials on outcomes, limits, constraints and benefits of European consortia.
+Managing pre-competitive collaboration in Life Sciences: Testimonials on outcomes & limits of European consortia.

 Which research topics are considered good candidates for competitive consortia at the time of precision medicine?
 Are the current collaborative models (IMI, H2020…) adapted to the research needs?
 How to balance each party’s interests and define the domain of precompetitive research.
 How can IP problematics be managed?

 What are the recent successful industry-academia collaborations in Artificial Intelligence?